aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/calculate-formula-in-a-worksheet/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/GetWorksheetCalculateFormula) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

-You can use the **cURL** command‑line tool to call Aspose.Cells Cloud web services easily.
+You can use the **cURL** command-line tool to call Aspose.Cells Cloud web services easily.
 The example below shows how to request a formula result with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}